Gas in the Digestive Tract

 • Abdominal X-ray.
 An X-ray machine sends a beam of radiation through the abdomen.
 The image is recorded on special film or a computer.

 • Colonoscopy.
 This test checks for colorectal cancer, polyps, and other colon disease.
-Colonoscopy is recommended if you are age 50 or older, or maybe even earlier if you have a family history of colorectal cancer.
+Colonoscopy is recommended if you are age 45 or older, or maybe even earlier if you have a family history of colorectal cancer.
 A colonoscopy looks at the entire length of the large intestine.
 This test can often help find abnormal growths, inflamed tissue, ulcers, and bleeding.
 A long, flexible, lighted tube (colonoscope) is inserted in through your rectum and up into your colon.
 Your healthcare provider uses the tube to see the lining of the colon and to take a tissue sample (biopsy).
-He or she may also be able to fix some problems that are found.
+They may also be able to fix some problems that are found.

 • Sigmoidoscopy.
 This test checks the inside of the last part of your large intestine.
-It helps to tell what is causing diarrhea, belly pain, constipation, abnormal growths, and bleeding.
+It helps tell what is causing diarrhea, belly pain, constipation, abnormal growths, and bleeding.
 A short, flexible, lighted tube (sigmoidoscope) is put into your intestine through the rectum.
 This tube blows air into your intestine to make it swell.
 This makes it easier to see inside.

 • Blood test.
 Depending on your symptoms, a blood test for celiac disease may be done.